QuickBooks Blog

 QuickBooks Payments: A payment processing service that also allows you to set up recurring payments for customers.

-Are partial payments right for your small business?
+Are partial payment plans right for your small business?

 Payment plans are becoming a more popular payment option for both large and small businesses.
 Accepting partial payments and offering installment plans makes it easier for customers to make larger purchases.

 In turn, companies can boost sales, increase customer loyalty, and attract new customers.
-With a small business payment processing solution, you can set up recurring payment plans and adjust the payment agreement schedule to meet your customers’ needs.
+With a small business payment acceptance solution like QuickBooks Payments, you can set up recurring payment plans and adjust the payment agreement schedule to meet your customers’ needs.

 Recommended for you